Manuel J. Fernandez: Post war career and Test pilot

 Fernandez served at Edwards Air Force Base, California, from October 1956 to April 1957.
 He next sought assignment to flight testing in an effort to make rank.
 As a reserve officer, Fernandez would be forced to leave the service after twenty years unless he was tracked for higher command and given a regular commission.
 Hence, there was significant career pressure to get promoted.
 Pete was chosen in 1957, to try out for Test Pilot School at Nellis Air Force Base, though with just a high school degree, he was underqualified and clearly getting a break due to his war record.
 Further complicating matters, Fernandez was hindered by a USAF campaign then underway to "professionalize" the Air Force by weeding out officers who had no higher education.
 (Pete's advancement from Miami teenager to military aviator had only been possible due to the Air Corps' unique and massive 1942–1947 expansion from an auxiliary Army branch into a modern air service.)
 At Test Pilot School, the Floridian had arrived at a critical juncture that would change the rest of his life.
 Finding himself scholastically unprepared for the academic challenge (the TPS curriculum had just begun to emphasize aerospace engineering), Fernandez decided to cheat on one of the entrance requirements, a calculus research project, and got caught.
 This act sank his future with the Air Force permanently.
 Pete served as an Air Force Recruiter at Coral Gables, Florida, and then Robins Air Force Base, Georgia, from April 1957 to January 1960.

 After completing Spanish Language School, he was then sent in August 1960 to Buenos Aires, Argentina as an advisor to the Argentine Air Force.
 He retired with the rank of major upon reaching twenty years' service on July 1, 1963.

 Death

-Fernandez died in a plane crash on October 18, 1980.
+Fernandez died in a plane crash on October 18, 1980, while flying to Miami from the Bahamas.
 He received obituaries in the Miami Herald and The New York Times, both of which mentioned widespread rumors that held he had been flying classified missions in central and south America for the CIA after his retirement from the U.S. Air Force.

 He is buried at Arlington National Cemetery.